 CARE was founded in 1945, when 22 American organizations came together to rush lifesaving CARE Packages® to survivors of World War II.
 Thousands of Americans, including President Harry S. Truman, contributed to the effort.
-On May 11, 1946, the first 20,000 packages reached the battered port of Le Havre, France.
+On May 11, 1946, the first 15,000 packages were delivered to World War II survivors in Le Havre, France.

 These early packages were U.S. Army surplus "10-in-1" food parcels intended to provide one meal for 10 soldiers during the planned invasion of Japan.
 We obtained them at the end of the war and began a service that let Americans send the packages to friends and families in Europe, where millions were in danger of starvation.
 Ten dollars bought a CARE Package and guaranteed that its addressee would receive it within four months.

 When the "10-in-1" parcels ran out, we began assembling our own food packages, greatly assisted by donations from American companies.
 At first, senders had to designate a specific person as the recipient, but soon CARE was flooded with donations to send CARE Packages to "a hungry occupant of a thatched cottage," "a school teacher in Germany," and so on.

 Later packages included carpentry tools, blankets, clothes, books, school supplies and medicine – and we expanded delivery to other regions in need including Asia and Latin America.

 Decades ago, we largely phased out the CARE Package as we expanded the breadth of our work to focus on long-term projects in addition to emergency relief.
 However, the CARE Package remained a powerful symbol of the compassion and generosity of those who support CARE's vision of a world free of poverty and suffering.